iLib-js/ilib-loctool-webos-json-resource/README.md

 # ilib-loctool-webos-json-resource
 ilib-loctool-webos-json-resource is a plugin for the loctool that allows it to read and localize JSON resource files.
-This plugins is optimized for webOS platform.
+This plugin is optimized for the webOS platform.

 ### JSONResource FileType
 This plugin is for generating JSON type resource files from JavaScript, C, and Cpp source file types.
 The default JSON resource file name is `strings.json` which is for a JavaScript type.
 In order to generate other resource file names, The following setting is needed in your `project.json` file.